The Fiscal Cost of Resettling Refugees in the United States

 Using the most recent admissions figures, data on federal and state public assistance programs, and information from the Office of Refugee Resettlement (ORR), our analysis found:

-- The cost per refugee to American taxpayers just under $79,600 every year in the first five years after a refugee is resettled in the U.S.;
+- The cost per refugee to American taxpayers just under $79,600 in the first five years after a refugee is resettled in the U.S.;

 - In 2016, the State Department spent nearly $545 million to process and resettle refugees, including $140,389,177 on transportation costs;

-- Of the $1.8 billion in resettlement costs, $867 billion was spent on welfare alone;
+- Of the $1.8 billion in resettlement costs, $867 million was spent on welfare alone;

 - In their first five years, approximately 54 percent of all refugees will hold jobs that pay less than $11 an hour;